mendix/docs/content/developerportal/operate/trends.md

 ### <a name="Trends-dbdiskstatsutilization"></a>5.9 Database Node Disk Usage in Percentage (%)

-The **Database node diskusage (percentage)** graph shows the displays the relative amounts of data that are stored on disk.
+The **Database node disk usage (percentage)** graph shows the displays the relative amounts of data that are stored on disk.

 ![](attachments/trends/db-disk-usage-pct.png)